gdbroman/broman.blog/_posts/2020-07-19-life-a-juggling-act.md

 Each day we’re handed a certain amount of fuel units and it’s our job to spend them wisely with respect to our short- and long term goals.

 Indeed, we can increase those fuel units through lifestyle design.
-But no matter how much meditating or fasted exercise one does, there’ll always be 24 hours in a day.
+But no matter how much meditating or fasted exercise one does, there will always be 24 hours in a day.

-_Everybody_ gets 24 hours.
+_Everybody_ gets 24 hours - so what’s your strategy gonna be like?

-So what’s your strategy gonna be like?
-Balance or focus?
+Balance - or focus?

 Because you only get to have one spike.
 Each hour you spend on activity A, could be an hour spent on B.